MK2112/nn-zero-to-hero-notes/T001 - State of GPT/T001 - State_of_GPT - Notes.md

 	- *Result:* SFT model *(this could be deployed)*
 - **Reward Modeling:**
 	- *Dataset:* Comparisons, may be written by human contractors
-	- *Algorithm:* Binary Classification (Answer vs. Good Answer labeling by human)
+	- *Algorithm:* Binary Classification (Bad Answer vs. Good Answer as labeled by a human)
 	- *Result:* RM model
 - **Reinforcement Learning (RL):**
 	- *Dataset:* Prompts (10K to 100K), may be written by human contractors